Friday, 27 September 2019

 http://www.rediff.com/news/apr/23jhelum.htm

-Mr Waqqas informed me that Mirza Abdul Ghafoor Baig, is still alive but all other persons have died.
-My confusion about two houses and their location was also cleared by Mr Waqqas.
-He sent me the picture of the house, where once the old house of Gurjrals was located.
+Mr Waqqas informed me that Mirza Abdul Ghafoor Baig is still alive, but all other persons have died.
+My confusion about the two houses and their location was also cleared by Mr Waqqas.
+He sent me the picture of the house, where the old house of Gurjrals was once located.

 House of Malik Zid ud Din.
 Here once located the old house of Gujrals, where he was born and raised.
 This is located in the same street, about 75 metres from the new house of Gujrals, the new still exists and pictures of which you have seen above.